Global Development and Humanitarian Practice

 Development and humanitarian practice is a complex, rapidly evolving blend of issues and challenges in the 21st century.
 And we teach it as such.

-Your studies link to humanitarian work, international development, or NGO operations.
+You could then work in humanitarian work, international development, or NGO operations.
 You’ll learn critical theory, and what that means for your practices and the people you’re there to support.

 Attend an open day or webinar Ask a question Order a prospectus

-Arial photo of natural disaster aftermath
+Humanitarian practice based aerial photo of natural disaster aftermath

 Why Oxford Brookes University?

 Run by the Centre for Development and Emergency Practice, the course is delivered by expert researchers and practitioners and features the latest thinking in the field.
+Our experienced staff don’t just teach the subject, they help you become a reflective practitioner in your field.

 • Pick your specialism